1999 Giro d'Italia: Classification leadership

 Four different jerseys were worn during the 1999 Giro d'Italia.
 The leader of the general classification – calculated by adding the stage finish times of each rider, and allowing time bonuses for the first three finishers on mass-start stages – wore a pink jersey.
 This classification is the most important of the race, and its winner is considered as the winner of the Giro.

 For the points classification, which awarded a purple (or cyclamen) jersey to its leader, cyclists were given points for finishing a stage in the top 15; additional points could also be won in intermediate sprints.
 The green jersey was awarded to the mountains classification leader.
 In this ranking, points were won by reaching the summit of a climb ahead of other cyclists.
 Each climb was ranked as either first, second or third category, with more points available for higher category climbs.
 The Cima Coppi, the race's highest point of elevation, awarded more points than the other first category climbs.
-The Cima Coppi for this Giro was the Passo Sella and was first climbed by the Italian Marco Pantani.
 The intergiro classification was marked by a blue jersey.
 The calculation for the intergiro is similar to that of the general classification, in each stage there is a midway point that the riders pass through a point and where their time is stopped.
 As the race goes on, their times compiled and the person with the lowest time is the leader of the intergiro classification and wears the blue jersey.
 Although no jersey was awarded, there was also one classification for the teams, in which the stage finish times of the best three cyclists per team were added; the leading team was the one with the lowest total time.

 The rows in the following table correspond to the jerseys awarded after that stage was run.